Jinyeop3110/Jinyeop3110.github.io/_projects/1_project.md

 ---
 layout: page
-title: Concept encoding in ICL
+title: Concept encoding in in-context learning of LLMs
-description: Study about concept encoding phenomena in ICL and how to interpret ICL sucess and failure modes.
+description: Study about concept encoding phenomena in in-context learning of LLMs and how to interpret ICL sucess and failure modes.
 img: assets/img/publication_preview/concept_encoding.png
 importance: 1
 category: sceince of AI